persteenolsen/pso-gatsby-blog-one/src/posts/2020-06-17-asp-net-role-based-membership-system.md

   - ms-sql
   - rxjs
   - c#
+  - rest-api
 ---

-ASP.NET Core 2.2 Web API with C# towards Angular and React serving as Role based Membership system
+ASP.NET Core 2.2 REST API with C# towards Angular and React serving as Role based Membership system

 Traditional webhosting is used for this Application